meta-learn/meta-learn.github.io/2020/index.md

 - Nov 14, 2020: The workshop [schedule](#schedule) has been finalized!
 You can also find it on [NeurIPS.cc](https://nips.cc/Conferences/2020/ScheduleMultitrack?event=16141).

 - Oct 30, 2020: Decisions have been sent out.
-Thank you to everyone who submitted or participated in [the reviewing process](#reviewing-mentorship) process!
+Thank you to everyone who submitted or participated in [the reviewing process](#reviewing-mentorship)!

 - Oct 4, 2020: The submission portal has now closed and [the reviewing process](#reviewing-mentorship) has begun.